PerseusRealDeal/ConsolePerseusLogger/README.md

 log.message("The app's start point...", .info)

 ```
-> [!IMPORTANT]
-> Statement `typealias log = PerseusLogger` should be not public in [CPLStar.swift](/CPLStar.swift).

-`public case 1:` Package Import `https://github.com/perseusrealdeal/ConsolePerseusLogger`

-`public case 2:` Playground Source Code.

-## Console.app and Simulator
+## macOS Console and Simulator

+> [!NOTE]
+> `CPL` employs `Logger` structure (from iOS 14.0, macOS 11.0) and `OSLog` to pass messages to macOS Console.

 > Just a matter of fact that Console.app doesn't show any DEBUG message from any app running on Simulator (even if "Include Debug Messages" tapped in Console.app).<br/>

-> Console Perseus Logger running on Simulator doesn't pass DEBUG message to Console.app, instead it passes INFO message with text of DEBUG message by default if Simulator runs, so, a passed message being INFO looks like a DEBUG and it works perfactly well.<br/>
+> Console Perseus Logger running on Simulator doesn't pass DEBUG message to Console.app, instead it passes INFO message with text of DEBUG message by default, so, a passed message being INFO looks like a DEBUG and it works perfactly well.<br/>

-> If for some reasons CPL must pass DEBUG like a DEBUG message the option should take false `log.debugIsInfo = false`, but Console.app will not show DEBUG messages.
+> If for some reasons CPL must pass DEBUG as a DEBUG message the option should take false `log.debugIsInfo = false`, but Console.app will not show DEBUG messages.

 ```swift